Here are the fundamentals on how to pay yourself

 Embed Image

-Kudos on getting your small business started - that’s a tremendous accomplishment!
-During all of your planning, did you work out how you will be earning an income as the owner of a small business?
+Kudos on getting your small business started - you're officially an entrepreneur now, and that’s a tremendous accomplishment!
+During all of your planning, did you work out how you would earn an income as the owner of a small business?

 When stepping into the world of entrepreneurship, so many ideas and thoughts run rampant.
-Many, however, overlook the step about paying themselves, but it’s an integral part of your business plan.
+You've worked out the products and services you'll sell, your business location, what communities you serve, how to pay your people, and even your budget for social media.
+Many, however, overlook the step of paying themselves, but it’s an integral part of your business plan.
 How you structure your business provides you with the options available to you to pay yourself.
 Read on to learn more.

 First, separate business and personal finances